wader/static-ffmpeg/README.md

 - Alpine Linux at `/etc/ssl/cert.pem`
 - Debian/Ubuntu install the `ca-certificates` package at it will be available at `/etc/ssl/certs/ca-certificates.crt`.

+### Dockerhub images

+Multi-arch dockerhub images are built using [pldin601/build-multiarch-on-aws-spots](https://github.com/pldin601/build-multiarch-on-aws-spots).
+See [build-multiarch.yml](.github/workflows/build-multiarch.yml) for config.
+Thanks to [@pldin601](https://github.com/pldin601) for making this possible.

 ### Contribute